CiscoDevNet/sastre/README.md

 ### Regular Expressions

-It is recommended to always use double quotes when specifying a regular expression to --regex option:
+It is recommended to always use single quotes when specifying a regular expression to --regex option:

-    sdwan --verbose restore all --regex "VPN1"
+    sdwan --verbose restore all --regex 'VPN1'

 This is to prevent the shell from interpreting special characters that could be part of the pattern provided.